tgherzog/apidocs/API_Subnational_Data_Queries.md

     keep_md: true
 ---

+*TGH: all of the download URLs I tried were broken.
+Needs review*

 Selected indicators are available for "admin level 1" boundaries (the first subnational level) and can be called by the API.
 "Admin level 1" boundaries are usually referred to as states, regions, or provinces within a country.

 For example, the indicator Sub-National Malnutrition prevalence, weight for age (% of children under 5), or SN.SH.STA.MALN.ZS, is available for thirteen "admin level1" boundaries in El Salvador.